PiRogueToolSuite/piroguetoolsuite.github.io/content/guides/g1/index.md

 | `sudo apt install pirogue-base -y` | Install the PiRogue packages/features                                     |
 | `sudo reboot`                      | Reboot the PiRogue                                                        |

-During the installation, when prompted, you will have to answer:
+During the installation, if prompted, you will have to answer:
 * `No` to save firewall rules for IP v4
 * `No` to save firewall rules for IP v6
 * `Yes` to allow non-root users to capture network traffic